 An innovation on this project and a company-first for Warren and Mahoney was in the utilisation of a collaborative BIM platform.
 All modelling was done in a cloud-based, live environment, where consultants could update in real-time resulting in a streamlined workflow.
 The advantages of this were that the higher trust environment led to thorough and continuous communication with all consultants which in turn drove a better coordinated design.

-The building has earnt a 5 Green Star Custom Design rating under the Waterfront Auckland Custom Tool.
+The building has earnt a 6 Green Star Built rating.